At least 10 hacking groups using Microsoft software flaw: researchers

 He speculated that either the information "somehow leaked" ahead of the Microsoft announcement or it was found by a third party that supplies vulnerability information to cyber spies.

+"It is very likely that some actor groups may have being using these vulnerabilities and led to the result of the attacks being observed by other information security vendors," Devcore member Bowen Hsu told Reuters.

+But the security industry has been abuzz with other theories, including a hack of Microsoft's systems for tracking bugs, which has happened in the past.

-(Reporting by Raphael Satter and Christopher Bing in Washington; Editing by Matthew Lewis and Grant McCool)
+(Reporting by Raphael Satter and Christopher Bing in Washington and Joseph Menn in San Francisco; Editing by Matthew Lewis and Grant McCool)